The Japanese American Storytelling Program

 Lynn was born in Anchorage, Alaska to an American father and Okinawan mother and was a dual citizen of the United States and Japan until the age of 22.
 Lynn is a Japanese Language Teacher at Niu Valley Middle School based in Hawaii where they currently teach Japanese to secondary school students.
 After completing 5 years on the JET Program from 2011 to 2016, they attended the University of Hawaiʻi at Manoa and graduated with a Master of Arts in Japanese Linguistics with a focus on sociolinguistics.
 Lynn enjoys teaching students not only the Japanese language, but about the cultures of Japan and Okinawa.
 Some of Lynn’s hobbies include snowboarding, kyudo and spending time with Otto, the miniature schnauzer.

-Jim Minamoto (Tokyo) – Resilience: 七転びハ起き (in English)
+Jim Minamoto (Tokyo, Japan) – Resilience: 七転びハ起き (in English)

 Jim Minamoto tells the inspirational story of a Nisei Japanese-American from a small town in California, who endured more death and tragedy in her life as a teenager than most people experience in two lifetimes.
 A Hiroshima hibakusha (atomic bomb survivor), she did not let the past determine her future.
 Rather, she went on to live an ordinary and simple, yet heroic life.
 A life of quiet resilience.
 She might have fallen down seven times, but got up eight.